pr0cf5/CTF-writeups/2019/twctf/readme.md

 ## multiheap
 There can be many solutions for this.
 I looked at the author's write-up and found out that it is related to a class of vulnerability called wild-copy, which is the event where memcpy's third argument goes crazy and overflows a ton of data, which is triggered to RCE before memcpy segfaults.

 I also considered this as well, but found a much powerful bug: a race condition.
-If we copy from one note to another while deleting the src note, we get a use after free.
+If we copy from one note to another while deleting the dst note, we get a use after free.
 A use after free in tcache malloc is equivalent to arbitrary write.

 Since all addresses are randomized, we first leak a libc address.
 This can be done with the vulnerability where the heap is uninitialized, so free'ing a 0x500 chunk and getting it back will leak a libc address.